kaushalkg1/My_Notes/week_8/module1.md

 # Array.join(' delimeter ') method -it is Array Prototype method.
 it takes and array of multiple elements and concatnets it into string. delemeter is used to seperate each string element formed from array element

+# forEach() method only for iterating through  --> Arrays ...

+# Array.forEach(function(elem,index){ });
+for each iteration , forEach method executes callback function . this callback function provides , current element from array and its index number. and we can work with data or process it within call back function.